team-capex/big-map-archive-api-client/README.md

 ## Overview

-This is a command line client for a BIG-MAP Archive to create, update, or retrieve records.
+This is a command line client to interact with BIG-MAP Archive data repositories.

 ## Usage